RSE-Sheffield/RSE-Sheffield.github.io/_posts/2026-01-30-github-organisations.md

 This guide covers the essentials, but GitHub offers more for making research software FAIR (Findable, Accessible, Interoperable, Reusable):

 * **Citation files**: Add academic citations using the [Citation File Format](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) so others can credit your work properly
-* **DOIs via ORDA**: Archive snapshots of your code in the University's [research data repository](https://sheffield.ac.uk/library/research-data-management/orda) with a permanent DOI
+* **Archiving with ORDA**: Archive snapshots of your code in the University's [research data repository](https://sheffield.ac.uk/library/research-data-management/orda) with a permanent DOI
 * **Automated testing**: Use [GitHub Actions](https://docs.github.com/en/actions) to run tests automatically when code changes

 Why use [ORDA](https://sheffield.ac.uk/library/research-data-management/orda) instead of just leaving code on GitHub?
 While GitHub is excellent for active development, it does not guarantee long-term preservation.
-To meet most funder requirements, you should archive “frozen” versions of your code in ORDA.
+To meet most funder requirements, you should archive "frozen" versions of your code in ORDA.

 Unlike GitHub, ORDA provides a persistent [Digital Object Identifier (DOI)](https://www.doi.org/the-identifier/what-is-a-doi/).
 This ensures that when you cite your code in a paper, the link will never break, and other researchers can access the exact version of the software used to produce your results.

+For more information on integrating GitHub with ORDA (which is based on the FigShare platform,) please read [How to connect Figshare with your GitHub account](https://info.figshare.com/user-guide/how-to-connect-figshare-with-your-github-account/) on the FigShare documentation.

 # Summary checklist